-- 5.6 Duration of the game - 5.6.1 Regular game time - 5.6.1.1 Regular game time shall be 3 x 20 minutes with two 10-minute intermissions when the team changes ends.
+5.6 Duration of the game

+- 5.6.1 Regular game time - Regular game time shall be 3 x 20 minutes with two 10-minute intermissions when the team changes ends.
 This may vary based on schedule of games or number of teams in a tournament.
-Exemption for shorter game time however not less than 3 x 15 minutes and/or intermissions may be given by the administrating authority. - 5.6.1.2 When changing ends, the teams shall also change substitution zones.
+Exemption for shorter game time however not less than 3 x 15 minutes and/or intermissions may be given by the administrating authority.
+The game clock shall when possible count from 00:00 and up. - 5.6.1.2 When changing ends, the teams shall also change substitution zones.
 The home team shall choose ends at an early stage before the match.
 Every new period shall start with a face-off at the center spot.
 At the end of every period the secretariat is responsible for providing a siren or other suitable sound device, unless this is automatic.
 The timing of the intermission shall start immediately at the end of the period.
 The teams are responsible for being back onto the rink in time to resume play after the intermission.
 If the referees consider one end of the rink to be better, the teams shall change ends after half the third period, but this has to be decided before the start of the third period.
 If such a changing of ends takes place, play shall be resumed with a face-off at the center spot. - 5.6.1.3 Game time shall be effective however depending on venue being used or number of games being played simultaneously a running clock would be preferable to help with scheduling, etc. - 5.6.1.3.1 Effective game time implies that time shall be stopped whenever play is interrupted by the referees' whistle, and started again when the ball is played. - 5.6.1.3.2 At unnatural game interruptions, a triple signal shall be used.
 The referees decide what shall be regarded as an unnatural interruption, but his always includes: a damaged ball the board coming apart, injuries, measuring of equipment, unauthorized persons or objects on the rink, the lights going out either completely or partly, and the final signal being sounded by mistake. - 5.6.1.3.3 Should the board come apart play shall not be interrupted until the ball is near the place in question.
 In case of injuries play shall be interrupted only on suspicion of serious injury or if the injured player directly affects play. - 5.6.1.3.4 An administering authority may grant an exemption to use non-effective time, in which case game time shall only be stopped in connection with a goal, a penalty, a penalty shot, a time out or at the referees' triple signal at an unnatural interruption.
-The last three minutes of regular game time shall always be effective. - 5.6.1.3.5 Game time shall be stopped during a penalty shot. - 5.6.2 Time out - 5.6.2.1 During regular game time, each team shall have the right to request one time out, which shall be carried out, and be marked by a triple signal, as soon as play is interrupted. - 5.6.2.2 A time out may be requested at any time, including in connection with goals and penalty shots, but only by the team captain or a member of the team staff.
-A time out requested during an interruption shall be carried out immediately, but if the referees consider that this negatively affects the situation for the opposing team, the time out shall be carried out at the next interruption.
-A requested time out shall always be carried, except after a goal, when the team may withdraw the request.
+The last three minutes of regular game time shall always be effective. - 5.6.1.3.5 Game time shall be stopped during a penalty shot. - 5.6.1.3.6 If running time is used, time stops when goals are scored, and when the referee decides.
+Depending on playing time, the last 2-3min of last period will be efficient.